magore/hp85disk/README.md

 ___

-## Connecting a computer to the hp85disk emulator
+## Connecting a computer to the hp85disk emulator - finding the emulator serial port
   * Follow the instructions of firmware updating dependencies for installing Python and libraries
   * Make sure you have a miniusb cable handy
   * Make sure the emulator is not connected to your PC/Mac
 ### Linux
     * Open a terminal window
-      * Run the following command *python3 uploader/listports.py*
+      * Run the following command
+        * *python3 uploader/listports.py*
 ### Windows
     * Open a PowerShell window
       * Run the following command *python3 uploader\listports.py*
+### Connect the emulator
-  * Connect the emulator withthe miniusb cable to your computer and rerun the listports.py
+    * Attach the miniusb cable to your computer and rerun the listports.py
     * The new port that appears is the port you will connect with for interacting with the emulator and updating the firmware

+___

 ## Firmware updating dependencies
 ### Linux
   * *apt-get install python3*